mumt301/nicolesue/final_project/README.md

 ## License

-This work is licensed under a
+This work is licensed under an
 [MIT License](LICENSE).

 ## Discussion